We have written so much about sleep regressions here at The Baby Sleep Site®. SO MUCH. So so so so so much:

-Now, there’s a reason for all of these regression articles: there are no less than FIVE sleep regressions within your child’s first 2 years of life.
+Now, there’s a reason for all of these sleep regression articles… There are no less than FIVE sleep regressions within your child’s first 2 years of life.
 That is a lot of problematic, headache-inducing, exhaustion-producing regressions to deal with!
 So understandably, parents need resources to learn more about these stages and to learn how to cope with them.

 Are Sleep Regressions Even Real?

-Needless to say, this isn’t a line of thought that we support.
-But we also though thought it was high time we wrote an article to “debunk the debunking” of sleep regressions.
+Needless to say, this isn’t a line of thought that we support here.
+We also thought it was time to write an article to “debunk the debunking” of sleep regressions.

 Sleep Regressions: What Are They Again?